International Programmes 2025/2026

 • Internationality and diversity: Engaged worldwide, we motivate our students to take at least one semester abroad at our partner universities in the EU.

-• We are a family-friendly university keeping the best balance between studying and personal life.
+• We are a family-friendly university, providing the best balance between studying and personal life.

-• The university offers over 80 study options, in eight faculties:
+• The university offers over 80 study options in eight faculties:

 1. Computer Sciences